-On October 23, 2017, Eversource filed tariff revisions to the following portions of Section II of the ISO Tariff to reflect the new references to NSTAR Electric (East) and NSTAR Electric (West), which will be used to refer to the transmission services and rates previously provided separately by NSTAR Electric and WMECO, that will continue to be provided as if NSTAR Electric and WMECO were separate legal entities, until such future time as a filing can be made to allow for one set of books and records and to adjust rates as may be necessary: Schedules 21-NSTAR and 21-ES, Schedules 20A-NSTAR and 20A-ES, and the Attachment F and Schedule 1 Implementation Rules.
-Comments on this filing were due on or before November 13; none were filed.
-This matter is pending before the FERC.
+On December 20, the FERC accepted tariff revisions filed by Eversource on October 23, 2017 to the following portions of Section II of the ISO Tariff to reflect the new references to NSTAR Electric (East) and NSTAR Electric (West), which will be used to refer to the transmission services and rates previously provided separately by NSTAR Electric and WMECO, that will continue to be provided as if NSTAR Electric and WMECO were separate legal entities, until such future time as a filing can be made to allow for one set of books and records and to adjust rates as may be necessary: Schedules 21-NSTAR and 21-ES, Schedules 20A-NSTAR and 20A-ES, and the Attachment F and Schedule 1 Implementation Rules.
+The changes were accepted effective as of January 1, 2018.
+Unless the December 20 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-• Schedule 21-EM: Recovery of Bangor Hydro/Maine Public Service Merger-Related Costs (ER15-1434 et al.)
+Schedule 21-EM: Recovery of Bangor Hydro/Maine Public Service Merger-Related Costs (ER15-1434 et al.)

-On June 2, 2016, the FERC accepted, but established hearing and settlement judge procedures for, 47 March 31 filings by Emera Maine in which Emera Maine sought authorization to recover certain merger-related costs viewed by the FERC's Office of Enforcement's Division of Audits and Accounting ("DAA") to be subject to the conditions of the orders authorizing Emera Maine's acquisition of, and ultimate merger with, Maine Public Service ("Merger Conditions").
-As previously reported, the Merger Conditions imposed a hold harmless requirement, and required a compliance filing demonstrating fulfillment of that requirement, should Emera Maine seek to recover transaction-related costs through any transmission rate.
-Following its recent audit of Emera Maine, DAA found that Emera Maine "inappropriately included the costs of four merger-related capital initiatives in its formula rate recovery mechanisms" and "did not properly record certain merger-related expenses incurred to consummate the merger transaction to appropriate non-operating expense accounts as required by [FERC] regulations [and] inappropriately included costs of merger-related activities through its formula rate recovery mechanisms" without first making a compliance filing as required by the merger orders.
+On June 2, 2016, the FERC accepted, but established hearing and settlement judge procedures for,39 March 31 filings by Emera Maine in which Emera Maine sought authorization to recover certain merger-related costs viewed by the FERC's Office of Enforcement's Division of Audits and Accounting ("DAA") to be subject to the conditions of the orders authorizing Emera Maine's acquisition of, and ultimate merger with,

-47 Emera Maine and BHE Holdings, 155 FERC \P 61,230 (June 2, 2016) ("June 2 Order").
+39 Emera Maine and BHE Holdings, 155 FERC \P 61,230 (June 2, 2016) ("June 2 Order").